 2.1 The Service isn’t available everywhere in the United Kingdom.
 It isn’t available in all other countries.
 It may be restricted to certain areas of those countries where it is available.
 Not all Mobile Phones will be able to receive the Service.
 We may not provide the Service to Equipment that is not able to receive the Service or is not approved by us.
 Some Equipment facilities may be available at a later date and additional charges may apply.

-2.2 The Service isn't fault-free; a range of different geographic, atmospheric or other conditions or circumstances beyond our control can impair it.
-For instance, coverage is affected by things like the thickness or material of the walls of the building you're in.
+2.2 The Service isn’t fault-free; a range of different geographic, atmospheric or other conditions or circumstances beyond our control can impair it.
+For instance, coverage is affected by things like the thickness or material of the walls of the building you’re in.
 It might also depend on how many people near you are trying to use the Service at the same time.
 For more information about the things that affect coverage and data speeds, please look at the dedicated Network pages of our Website at o2.co.uk/network.
-You're entitled to the quality of service generally given by a competent mobile telecommunications service provider, using its reasonable skill and care.
-We may direct and manage traffic on our Network as is required to deliver this quality of service.
+You’re entitled to the quality of service generally given by a competent mobile telecommunications service provider, using its reasonable skill and care.
+We may direct and manage traffic on our Network as is required to deliver this quality of service, including in some circumstances directing traffic onto different components of our Network such as 3G, 4G and wifi.
+You can disable wifi in the settings on your Mobile Phone if you do not wish to use that part of our Network.
 We may also carry out upgrades, repairs and maintenance works to our Network from time to time.
-Sometimes technical issues or outages on our Network can occur.
-If something goes wrong, we'll try to fix it quickly.
+Sometimes technical issues, impaired quality of service or outages on our Network can occur.
+If something goes wrong, we’ll try to fix it quickly.

 2.3 We’ll allocate you a number for use of your Mobile Phone on the Network.
 The number does not belong to you and may be transferred to another service provider only in certain circumstances.
 The details are available on our Website and from customer service.